tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/数据管理/清单_intl_en.md

 #### API description

-This API (DELETE Bucket inventory) is used to delete an inventory job from a bucket.
+This API is used to delete an inventory job from a bucket.

 #### Sample code